amberhychou/amberhychou.github.io/_projects/2_project.md

 category: Research
 ---

 We designed a multimodal interface, integrating surface EMG and an eye-tracking headset, capable of adapting to individuals across diverse human-computer tasks such as tracking, pointing, and drawing.
+Check out the <a href="https://www.youtube.com/watch?v=dnRvy2Klmug&t=16s">video demo</a>!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">